 IU Campus Safety and Protection ext.
 5555 (on campus) or 610 854-2451 (24 hours, off campus)

 IU Residence Life and Housing ext.
 3130 (After 4:30 PM please contact IU Campus Safety and Protection and they will contact the on-call professional for you.)

 IU Student Health Services ext.
 3500 (After 4:30 PM please contact IU Campus Safety and Protection and they will contact a member of the Student Health Services staff for you)

 Additionally, be aware of Off Campus Resources that can assist you:

 Crime Victim’s Center of Chester County (24 hour hotline) 610 692-7273.
 Counselors on a hot line are specifically trained to help assault victims and to offer confidential support and information about legal, medical, and mental health resources. www.cvcofcc.org

 In cases involving potential criminal conduct, the University will determine, consistent with state and local law, whether the appropriate law enforcement agency should be notified.
-A complainant has the option to file a formal criminal complaint with the appropriate law enforcement agency, to pursue the University’s internal complaint process or to pursue both processes simultaneously.
-If the complainant wishes, the University will provide assistance to the complainant in going to the law enforcement authorities.
-The University will proceed with its own internal investigation even while law enforcement personnel are conducting their investigation.
-The University may delay its investigation if directed by law enforcement based on the belief that the University’s investigation may impede the criminal investigation.
+A complainant has the option to file a formal criminal complaint with the appropriate law enforcement agency, to purse the University’s internal complaint process, or to pursue both processes simultaneously.
+The University will proceed with its own internal investigation even while law enforcement personnel are conducting their investigation, although in certain circumstances, the University may delay its investigation if directed by law enforcement based on the belief that the University investigation may impede the criminal investigation.

 Prevention and Awareness

-Immaculata University is committed to the prevention of domestic violence through a variety of educational programs and awareness activities.
+Immaculata University is committed to the prevention of dating violence through a variety of educational programs and awareness activities.
 These include: